 along with some of you, I have experienced many of the highlights of my life.
-It was here that I stood 28 years ago with my freshman-colleagues as Speaker Sam Rayburn administered the oath - I see some of you now, Charlie Bennett, Dick Bolling, Carl Perkins,
+It was here that I stood 28 years ago with my freshman-colleagues as Speaker Sam Rayburn administered the oath remember those who have gone to their rest.

+I see some of you now, Charlie Bennett, Dick Bolling, Carl Perkins,

-Pete Rodino, Harley Staggers, Tom Steed and Clem Zablocki, and I.
+Pete Rodino, Harley Staggers, Tom Steed and Clem Zablocki, and I